AdrianWR/ft_ping/README.md

 ## Description

 ft_ping is a recreation of the ping command.
-It sends ICMP ECHO_REQUEST packets to network hosts and listens for ICMP ECHO_REPLY responses.
+It sends ICMP ECHO request packets to network hosts and listens for ICMP ECHO_REPLY responses.
 It measures the round-trip time and packet loss statistics.

 For anyone who had to work in debugging network issues, given them simple or as complex as the internet, this tool is a must have.
-As every machine is capable of sending and receiving ICMP packets, we may use this to test the reachability of a host on an IP network, and how long it takes to get there.
+As almost every machine is capable of sending and receiving ICMP packets, we may use this to test the reachability of a host on an IP network, and how long it takes to get there.

 ## Compilation